MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-SafeAttachmentPolicy.md

 ```

 ### -Redirect
-The Redirect parameter specifies whether to send detected malware attachments to another email address.
+The Redirect parameter specifies whether to deliver messages that were identified by Safe Attachments as containing malware attachments to another email address.
 Valid values are:

-- $true: Malware attachments are sent to the email address specified by the RedirectAddress parameter.
+- $true: Messages that contain malware attachments are delivered to the email address specified by the RedirectAddress parameter.
+This value is required when the ActionOnError parameter value is $true.
+Otherwise, messages might be lost.
-- $false: Malware attachments aren't sent to another email address.
+- $false: Messages that contain malware attachments aren't delivered to another email address.
 This is the default value.

 ```yaml
 Type: Boolean